alexandrealmeidaferreira/microframework/README.md

 E-mail: alexandrealmeidaferreira@gmail.com

 ##CHANGE LOG
+###2015-12-19 - version 0.3
+Added support to disable layout in /core/Layout.php
+Added disableLayout in Controller class, to disable layout in current action

 ###2015-12-12 - version 0.2
 Added /core/Model/SimpleObject.php
 Improved auto load of classes, now is possible to set an path in config/autoloader.php